onnx/working-groups/safety-related-profile/documents/conv_specification_example/README.md

     - Statement: `dilations` is a list of strictly positive integers
 - (C2) Relation between `dilations` and `W`
     - Statement: The length of the `dilations` list is equal to number of spatial axes of `W`.
-    - Rationale: dilation is defined for all spatial axes of `W`.
+    - Rationale: Dilation is defined for all spatial axes of `W`.
 - (C3) Consistency between the shape of tensors `X`, `W`, `Y` and  attributes `pads`, `dilations` and `strides`.
     - Statement: [See constraint (3) of X](#shape_consist)

 ##### `group`: int

-This parameter specifies the number of groups input channels and output channels are divided into.
+This attribute specifies the number of groups the input channels and output channels are divided into.
 When `group`=1, a standard convolution is performed.
 When group is greater than 1, convolution is computed for each group separately with a specific set of filters.

-The effect of the `group` attribute for a tensor with two spatial axes is depicted on the following figure:
+The effect of the `group` attribute for a tensor with two spatial axes is depicted on the following figure.
+In this example `group`=3.

 ![](./imgs/grouped_convolution.png)

 (Taken from https://eli.thegreenplace.net/2018/depthwise-separable-convolutions-for-machine-learning)

-For example, with `group` set to 2 and an input `X` and an output `Y` with 6 channels, the input and output channels will be divided into 2 groups of 3 channels.
+In the example, with `group` set to 3 and an input `X` and an output `Y` with 3 channels, the input and output channels will be divided into 3 groups of 1 channel.

 ###### Constraints
 - (C1) Support for standard and depthwise convolutions
-    - Statement: `group`=1 (standard convolution) or `group`$=nch_{in}(X)$ (depthwise convolution)
+    - Statement: `group`=1 (standard convolution) or `group`$=c(X)$ (depthwise convolution)
-    - Rationale: Only standard convolutions and depthwise convolutions are supported by the SONNX profile
+    - Rationale: SONNX only supports standard and depthwise convolutions

 ##### `kernel_shape`: list of int